UFDuttonLab/UFDuttonLab.github.io/research.md

 subtitle:
 ---

-My research is focused on understanding the causes and conseauences of ecological change.
+My research is focused on understanding the causes and consequences of ecological change.

 ## Animal mediated change
 A key component of my research is understanding how animals can alter their environments.